WhereToGoForMyHoliday.com

 Inspiration for your next holiday

-Dublin city is informally split into the southside and the northside, with the River Liffey being the dividing line.
-The most popular areas for tourists in Dublin tend to be on the south side of the river, but there are areas on both sides which are certainly worth a visit.
+Dublin city is informally split into the south and north sides, with the river Liffey being the dividing line.
+The most popular areas for tourists in Dublin tend to be on the south side of the river, but there are areas on both sides that are undoubtedly worth visiting.

-The best districts if you are new to Dublin are: 1) The Grafton Quarter, 2) The Medieval Quarter, 3) Temple Bar
+If you are new to Dublin, the best districts to stay in are 1) Grafton Quarter, 2) Medieval Quarter 3) Temple Bar 4) Dublin One 5) Smithfield

 Dublin districts for tourists: 1) The Grafton Quarter 2) The Medieval Quarter 3) Temple Bar 4) Dublin One 5) Smithfield 6) Kilmainham 7) Portobello 8) The Docklands

 Dublin may be one of the best tourist destinations in northwest Europe, but the city has a chronic shortage of hotel and rental rooms.
-This is especially true during the summer season (June to August), when prices dramatically increase and the best locations sell out.
-For any weekend break away in the summer, you need to book far in advance.
+This is especially true during the summer (June to August) when prices dramatically increase, and the best locations sell out.
+For any weekend break away in the summer, you will need to book far in advance.

 The map below shows the location of hotels and rental rooms in central Dublin.
 By altering the date of your trip, the map will display current prices and availability.